rh-mobb/aro-workshop-virtualevent/Lab4 - Install app using ASO/ASO-redis-app.md

 To proceed with this task you will need to have completed the **Deploy Azure Service Operator** (already provisioned).

 The Azure Voting App that will be deployed consists of a front end web-app that uses an Azure Cache for Redis instance to provide persistence of votes received for Cats and Dogs.
 The application interface has been built using Python / Flask.

+#### Estimate time
+Completing this tutorial should take about 30 minutes.

 ### Create a project to use for the application